 COVID-19 regulations for Virginia Beach senior apartments communities

-Senior apartments are not beholden to any current rules for COVID-19, and any prevention methods will vary from facility to facility.
-Read here for current COVID-19 CDC recommendations.
+Senior apartments aren’t required to follow any current rules for COVID-19, and any prevention methods will vary from facility to facility.
+For current COVID-19 CDC recommendations, you can read the Centers for Disease Control and Prevention (CDC)’s general COVID-19 guidelines.

 What to expect from senior apartments in Virginia Beach